GabrielFernandez14/fernandez-cop3330-assignment4part2/readme.md

 Pressing this button clears all data inside of both the To-Do and Completed tables.

 ### Editing the Tables
-**DOES NOT WORK**
+The user can edit a task via selecting a task from the To-Do table and pressing the edit button.
+Tasks selected from the completed table can not be edited due to the fact they are already complete.

-The user can edit the table's contents by first selecting an item within either table, then pressing the Edit Task button.
-This will open a new window where the user can then input their desired changes, and confirm the edit with a Confirm button.
+Upon selecting a task and pressing the Edit button, the contents of the task that was selected will appear in the DatePicker and the TextField, where the user can then update them as they wish.
+Once content with their changes.
+The user can press the Add Task button, and see the edited task be added to the bottom of the To-Do table.

 ### Using the Display Menu
 #### Display All